Nigerian Government “Sympathizes” with Boko Haram

 Dali said many of the parents are “disappointed in the government and wondering if they will ever get their girls back,” especially since they have not received any consultation and claim the government is treating them as if the abduction never happened, aside from a visit from the Governor of Borno State immediately after the incident.

-Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said that the government’s complicity with Boko Haram is to blame for the lack of military resistance.
-He said he understands the seriousness of his allegations, but said they are all true because Boko Haram has “infiltrated all of the cabinets of the government.”
+Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said that the government’s complicity with an extremist group that is located primarily in Northern Nigeria is to blame for the lack of military resistance.
+He said he understands the seriousness of his allegations, but said they are all true because an extremist group that is located primarily in Northern Nigeria has “infiltrated all of the cabinets of the government.”

 Dali reported that parents are putting their hopes in international assistance instead.
 “The news of the international community coming has also raised their hopes, and they believe that justice will be found through the international community,” he said.